Lillinator/discourse-topic-list-author-posters/README.md

 # Discourse Topic List Author & Posters

 ## Overview
-This Discourse theme component inserts a topic author avatar in all topic list routes and has settings that let the admin specify avatar shape and size.
-There is also a setting to make the posters' avatars column display only the latest (most recent) poster, but only if there is more than one participant in the topic.
+This Discourse theme component inserts a topic author avatar into the first column of all topic list routes and has settings that let the admin specify avatar shape and size.
+Also, the author’s avatar will not show as first avatar in the posters list.

+There is also a setting to make the posters avatars column display only the latest (most recent) poster, but only if there is more than one topic participant.
+Thus, the author’s avatar will only if there are other posters in the topic.

-In addition, admins can also choose to display the topic author on the category page when latest topic list views are enabled (i.e.: `Categories with latest topics`), and there are avatar size and shape options as well.
+In addition, admins can also choose to display the topic author on the category page when latest topic list views are enabled (i.e.: Categories with latest topics), and there are avatar size and shape options as well.

 ## Installation and Configuration